Hudu-Technologies-Inc/ITGlue-Hudu-Migration/HuduAssetLayoutTransfer.md

 If you are confident with your source/dest selection, it's generally a good idea to archive source data afterwards.

-### 4-A Match, Merge, Archive, and Match-Concatenation strategies (when source asset matched to destination)
+### 4-A Transfer mode, match, merge, and archive strategy

 You will then get a confirmation step to review or change the selection.